How to Build Strong Business Habits

 This book goes a lot deeper on the topic and if you would like to learn more about habits I highly recommend this book.

-In this article I’m going share why I decided to focus on habits, how habits are formed, and finally I’m going share my top tips on building strong habits in your life and in your business.
+In this article, I’m going share why I decided to focus on habits, and how habits are formed, and finally, I’m going share my top tips on building strong habits in your life and in your business.

 Why Focus on Habits

 • The Cue.
 The cue is something that triggers the habit to take place.
-For example, it could be a smoker simply just seeing a pack a cigarettes that causes him to light up.
+For example, it could be a smoker simply seeing a pack of cigarettes that causes him to light up.

 • The Reward.
 The reward is the final step of the habit which in this example would be the rush of nicotine the smoker gets from the cigarette.